November 17, 2020

 1953 to 1963 represented the pinnacle of Yoder Leith’s ministry at Forest Hill Church and was the peak period of membership for our congregation.
 When the new church building at Lee and Monticello opened in 1951, membership was 550.
 Just four years later, at the height of the Baby Boom, the congregation had grown to more than 1300.

 Suddenly, the building built only 4 years earlier was too small for FHC’s needs.
 Classes for the 600 children enrolled in church school were held everywhere, from the minister’s and other church offices, to the kitchen, to the Happy Day Nursery School in the house next to the church.
 With the obvious need for classrooms, the children of the church broke ground for the Monticello educational wing in 1955.
 It opened for use in 1956.

-The rapid growth in the congregation necessitated an increase in staff and led to the hiring of Marideen Visscher in 1952 as Director of Christian Education and the Rev. Edward Couch as the Minister for Pastoral Care in 1954.
-In 1957, Ms. Visscher became only the 3rd woman ordained in the Presbyterian Church in the United States.
+The rapid growth in the congregation necessitated an increase in staff and led to the hiring of Marideen Visscher in 1952 as Dir. of Christian Education and the Rev. Edward Couch as Minister for Pastoral Care in 1954.
+In 1957, Ms. Visscher was only the 3rd woman ordained in the Presbyterian Church in the United States.

-Rev. Couch was replaced by Rev. William J. Murphey in June 1957, and then by Rev. George F. Mace in February 1960.
+Rev. Couch was replaced by Rev. William J. Murphey in June 1957 and then by Rev. George F. Mace in Feb.1960.
 Rev. Visscher left to head the Christian Education Department of the Cleveland Area Church Federation in Sept.
 1962, and in May 1963, the Rev. Ned W. Edwards began his long tenure with Forest Hill as Minister of Christian Education.

 Members continued to flock to FHC during the latter part of the ‘50s and early ‘60s, attracted by strong preaching, numerous church organizations involved in social and service activities, and programs such as the Forest Hill Cooperative Nursery School, which offered young parents a structured program for their children.